Conditionally Affinely Invariant Rerandomization and its Admissible Complete Class: Introduction

+\citeauthor{morgan2012rerandomization} (MR, 2012) formalize rerandomization by specifying a balance criterion before treatment assignment, accepting a randomized assignment only after the criterion is met, and then analyzing results using randomization-based methods appropriate to that design.
+The results of rerandomization procedures are transparent and ensure the validity of Fisher's randomization test \citep{fisher1935design}.
+MR focus on rerandomization methods with affinely invariant balance criteria.
+Using symmetry arguments, rerandomization based on the Mahalanobis distance is shown to be ``Equal Percent Variance Reducing" (EPVR).

+Affine invariance can be relaxed to apply to tiers of covariates \citep[e.g.]{morgan2015rerandomization}, special discrete covariates \citep[e.g.]{wang2021rerandomization,johansson2022rerandomization}, and factorial designs \cite[e.g.][]{branson2016improving,li2020rerandomization}.
+A general theory for such designs is our first major topic.
+Parallel to \cite{rubin1992affinely}, we make extensions to the affinely invariant balance criteria and obtain the conditionally EPVR property with respect to the limiting covariate distribution assumed to be conditionally ellipsoidally symmetric.
+This assumption can be satisfied by applying the finite population central limit theorem in each scenario.

 In contrast, other researchers seek optimally balanced designs (e.g., \citealp{bertsimas2015power}, \citealp{kallus2018optimal}).
-But the sets of optimally balanced assignments are too restricted to allow valid randomization-based inference \citep{johansson2021optimal}.
+However, the sets of optimally balanced assignments are too restrictive to allow valid randomization-based inference \citep{johansson2021optimal} and can cause imbalances of unobserved covariates \citep{harshaw2024balancing}.
 Therefore, it's necessary to keep a minimal acceptance probability so that meaningful randomization-based inference can be drawn.
-Inspired by the statistical decision theory (\citealp{wald1949statistical}, \citealp{berger1985statistical}), we give a formal definition of admissible criteria and characterize them with sufficient and necessary conditions in general scenarios. ``Unified" methods and ``intersection" methods are two common ways of building criteria that involve multiple balance scores.
-We identify a class of admissible methods as ``unified".
-Moreover, under mild conditions, a class of ``intersection" methods are found to be inadmissible and can be dominated by some ``unified'' methods, at least asymptotically.
+Inspired by the statistical decision theory \citep{wald1949statistical}, we give formal definitions of admissibility and complete class for stochastic criteria, and characterize them with sufficient and necessary conditions. ``Unified" and ``intersection" methods, as defined in Section \ref{sec:decision_theory}, are two common ways of building balance criteria.
+Despite their popularity, many ``intersection'' balance criteria, including the covariate balance table check \citep[see e.g.][]{zhao2024no}, are found to be inadmissible.
+We suggest an admissible complete class of conditionally affinely invariant balance criteria, which is found to dominate existing methods for multiple balancing targets.